Richard A. Regueiro

 |

-Pile resistance force versus penetration displacement plots demonstrating reduced resistance
+Pile resistance force versus penetration displacement plots (B. Yan) demonstrating reduced resistance

 as elastic stiffness of finite element mesh coupled to smaller container is adjusted